-How Can I Solve Tax Debts?
+How Can I Solve a Tax Debt Problem?

-- Firstly, act early and act fast
+- Firstly, act early and act fast.

-- Finally, be pro-active - don't wait for ATO to be in contact as this could lead to issues with negotiating extended terms.
+- Finally, be proactive - don't wait for ATO to be in contact as this could lead to issues with negotiating extended terms.
 As such, discuss with your accountant the best course of action as this may involve paying out your debt or negotiating suitable terms of payment.

-- Call Loan Saver Network on 1300 796 850 for information on the available tax debt loans.
+Call Loan Saver Network on 1300 796 850 for information on the available tax debt loans.
 Additionally, we offer tailored help with tax debt and are very experienced in solving tax debt problems.